dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.5.0 =
+* New: Tested up to WordPress 4.9.3
+* Tweak: Remove opt-in notice

 = 3.4.9 =
 * New: Add new short code parameter [mashshare icons=1] allows to show icon buttons only
 * Fix: Remove access token notice